Cart integration guide

 Properties starting with _ are hidden from customers and used internally by the Measura app for processing.
 These include:

-• _measura_data - Additional measurement data
+• _measura_data - Canonical measurement payload (required, see MeasuraData)

 Related: